ansible/lightbulb/presenter/solutions/roles.md

 # Workshop: Roles

 Here students are tasked with refactoring their previous work from the Basic Playbook workshop into a role and modifying their playbook accordingly.
-We specifically avoid introducing any new tasks or functionality otherwise.
+We intentioinally avoid introducing any new tasks or functionality otherwise.
 The objective here is to focus students specifically on how roles are structured and develop.

-You should emphasize roles value in better organizing playbooks as they grow in sophistication and making Ansible automation more portable and reusable than a basic playbook.
+You should emphasize the value of roles in better organizing playbooks as they grow in sophistication and making Ansible automation more portable and reusable than a basic playbook.

 #### Defaults vs. Vars